-As a BI specialist, I became interested in the SQL Data Warehousing part and plunged into the fantastic world ofAzure Data Warehouse (ADW) in the last days.
+As a BI specialist, I got interested in the SQL Data Warehousing part and I plunged into the fantastic world ofAzure Data Warehouse (ADW) in the last days.

 In this article, I would like to talk about two concepts in Azure SQL Data warehouse : MPP & distribution.
 These concepts define how your data is distributed and processed in parallel: